MaartenVdPloeg/DataScience-IoT-Project/README.md

   - [MHZ19 library](https://github.com/crisap94/MHZ19)

- Note: I have added the library files in a seperate branch, except for the ESP-8266.
+ Note: I have added the library files in [a seperate branch](https://github.com/MaartenVdPloeg/DataScience-IoT-Project/tree/main/Project_Libraries) aswell, except for the ESP-8266 libraries.
 This requires an extra step to intergrate library of the board in the IDE.

 ### Make an Adafruit IO account